 LiveView Basics

 When I first started learning LiveView, the idea of creating a LiveView page as a mostly backend Elixir engineer felt very intimidating.
-It didn't really click how basic it can be to spin up a LiveView until I made Wordle Word Checker and Bean Salad Generator.
-As you'll see, one route pointing to a module with a render/1 function is all you need for a LiveView.
+It wasn't until I started building some small side projects that it really clicked how little code it takes for a LiveView.
+As you'll see, one route pointing to a module with a render/1 function is all you need.

 These basics will be enough to get you up and running creating your first LiveViews while giving you a foundation to build more complex ones.
-If you want to learn LiveView more in-depth, I recommend the wonderful courses from Pragmatic Studios.
-Their LiveView and Full-Stack Phoenix courses are both excellent.
+If you want to learn LiveView more in-depth, Pragmatic Studios has two excellent courses, LiveView and Full-Stack Phoenix .
+If books are more your thing, Programming Phoenix LiveView is also excellent.

 Versions Used